wp-plugins/ezflippr/readme.txt

 Yes, this plugin will be translated to french and spanish shortly.
 If you want to help with translation in other languages, we'll be happy to hear from you.

 == Changelog ==
+= 1.1.3 =
+* Fixed problem with access key sometimes not being sent
+* Tested with 4.2.2

 = 1.1.2 =
 * Added AJAX install/reinstall/uninstall